lsartory/Clavier/README.md

 ### What's the extra key for?

-It's mapped to F20.
+It's the coffee key.
-I use it to lock my computer quickly when I leave my desk.
+Use it to lock your computer and go have a break.

 ## Required tools